 Water features in your garden

 Water features are perfect for large gardens as well as for small courtyards.
-They will transform your garden into an amazing space!
+With or without aquatic plants, they will transform your garden into an amazing space!

 Sometimes it’s a bit confusing to choose which one will be appropriate in your garden.
 When choosing water features for your garden, try to consider the price, the size of your space and the design of your garden.